 The first topic covers the definitions, philosophical and practical approaches to multi-sensory dining.

 The second topic will focus on a number of high profile chefs of the Modernist movement that have developed national, and often global reputations through their own interpretive lens on techno-emotive cuisine.

 The third topic will focus on those notable practitioners of emerging scientific disciplines, e.g. Gastrophysics, Neurogastronomy, that seek to provide greater insights into how our brains interpret the multiple sensory cues we pick up from the psychological, physiological, chemical and physical inputs we receive experiencing and consuming food and drink.

 Topic 4: Future Trends

 Disclaimer: Online offerings may or may not be scheduled in every session.
 Please refer to the timetable for further details.
-Le Cordon Bleu employs different teaching methods within units to provide students with the flexibility to choose the mode of learning that best suits them.
+Le Cordon Bleu employs different teaching methods within modules to provide students with the flexibility to choose the mode of learning that best suits them.
 Le Cordon Bleu academics strive to use the latest approaches and, as a result, learning modes and materials may change.
-The most current unit information will be provided to enrolled students at the beginning of the study session.
+The most current module information will be provided to enrolled participants at the beginning of the study session.